 However, in July 2000, the European Commission found that US data protection law and practice sufficiently safeguarded the rights of European data subjects.
 Even though the data of Irish citizens might be accessed by the security authorities of a foreign country on a “mass and undifferentiated basis”, Irish law has been “effectively pre-empted by EU law and specifically by the provisions of the 1995 Directive and the 2000 Decision establishing the Safe Harbour [sic] regime”.

 Ireland’s Data Protection Commissioner was obliged to comply with this decision but, in order to decide whether the interpretation of the 1995 Directive and the 2000 Commission decision should be re-evaluated in the light of Article 8 of the Charter of Human Rights, the judge referred the question to the Court of Justice for a ruling.
-The CJEU overturned the 15-year-old Safe Harbour agreement on 6 October 2015,4 stating that concerns had been expressed about the "transparency and enforcement" of the agreement.
+The CJEU overturned the 15-year-old Safe Harbour agreement on 6 October 2015,4 stating that concerns had been expressed about the “transparency and enforcement” of the agreement.
 Following the Schrems judgment, the European Commission and the United States finalised a decision on the transatlantic transfer of data in February 2016.
 The EU-US Privacy Shield will create stronger links between the US Department of Commerce and EU data protection authorities and will impose strict rules for the handling of transatlantic data.
+(The Irish High Court referred the case to the CJEU for a preliminary ruling on the validity of the SCC decisions under Article 267 of TFEU.5)

 Websites must not use copyright data, images or other materials without prior written authorisation from the copyright-holders.
 Anyone who uploads materials should check that they have the right to do so.
 Copyright-free images, and images provided without charge under creative commons licences, are readily available.
-Internet service providers may be ordered to block customers’ access to a website which breaches copyright, subject to a fair balance between the fundamental rights of the user and the ISP.5
+Internet service providers may be ordered to block customers’ access to a website which breaches copyright, subject to a fair balance between the fundamental rights of the user and the ISP.6

 Bugs and hacking